Mortal/vim-workshop/README.md

 Workshop: Practical Efficient Vim
 =================================

+**Target audience:**
 You've used Vim for a little while, and maybe even used it to write and edit code.
+You know that Vim has a Normal mode and an Insert mode (even though you maybe spend most time in Insert mode).

 You know that Vim is supposed to make you super-efficient at editing text and code, but you feel like you're spending a lot of time fighting Vim to make it do what you want.